particle-iot/docs/src/content/getting-started/logic-ledger/application-templates/integration-monitor.md

 Additionally, you may need to configure [Domain Authentication](https://www.twilio.com/docs/sendgrid/ui/account-and-settings/how-to-set-up-domain-authentication) in Sendgrid before you can send emails.
 You’ll need to create new DNS records to get SendGrid working.

-1. Create a new Particle Integration
+1. Create a new Particle Integration at the organization level
 2. Select Webhook
 3. Select the same products you entered into the configuration json
-4. Set event name to match the value in your configuration json
+4. Set event name to `triggerSendgrid`, or a custom value that matches your configuration json
 5. Set url to [`https://api.sendgrid.com/v3/mail/send`](https://api.sendgrid.com/v3/mail/send)
 6. Set the `Authorization` header with your API key
 7. Set the JSON template to `\{{{PARTICLE_EVENT_VALUE}}}`